jjjordanmsft/mesos-ssh/README.md

         Address of Mesos leader (default "http://leader.mesos:5050") -no-agent
-        Do not use the local ssh agent to authenticate remotely -port int
+        Do not use the local ssh agent to authenticate remotely -passfile string
+        Use the contents of the specified file as the SSH password -port int
         SSH port (default 22)
   -pty